 Regulators are increasingly concerned and playing catch-up amid the confusion that has reigned over the explosion of digital currencies in circulation globally and across the dark web.

 “Regulators and governments have so far been bamboozled by digital currencies, unsure whether to treat them as personal assets, derivatives, shares or investment schemes,” says Kate Allman, a multimedia journalist at the Law Society of New South Wales who authored an article titled The Dark Side of Bitcoin.
 “But there is definitely a sense of urgency to exert a greater level of control and authorities are closing the gap thanks to the focus they are placing on digital currencies and their illegal uses on the dark web.”

 The good news for authorities, and an increasing area of

-Meanwhile, the World Economic Forum has proposed global cryptocurrency strategies that include: enforceable new international rules; virtual currency providers verifying who their customers are; creation of an international e-forfeiture fund to combat money laundering; and modernising existing authorities like the Financial Action Task Force (FATF).
+Meanwhile, the World Economic Forum has proposed global cryptocurrency strategies that include: enforceable new international rules; virtual currency providers verifying who their customers are; creation of an international e-forfeiture fund to combat money laundering; and modernizing existing authorities like the Financial Action Task Force (FATF).

 The FATF is a global policy-making body whose stated objective is to set standards and promote